-VGA DRIVER
+VGA Driver

 Topics Covered:

 Dual Display Settings

+Enabling an External Monitor

 Display Arrangement

-Enabling an External Monitor

-Color Settings
+Display Settings

-Dual Display Settings (Windows ME and 2000)
+Dual Display Settings

 When you enter the Display Properties Settings, two displays will be shown which allow you set the resolution, color, and monitor type independently from each other in order to make independent display adjustments.
-Dual display provides the following two features:
+Dual display allows you to extend your Windows desktop onto an external monitor.